 What is a Loan to Value Ratio?

 If you are obtaining a mortgage, you may feel overwhelmed by the jargon that comes with the territory.
-From affordability to equity, it can be a bit daunting trying to understand what terms mean.
+From affordability to equity, it can be daunting trying to understand what different terms mean.

-This article explains one such term, Loan to Value.
-We get to grips with how loan to value is calculated, what lenders use it for and how it can affect your mortgage application.
+This article explains one such term: Loan to Value.
+We explain how loan to value is calculated, what lenders use it for, and how it can affect your mortgage application.
 Let’s jump in.

 What is Loan to Value (LTV)?

-Loan to Value is the amount you are borrowing vs the value of the property you are purchasing as a percentage.
-Lenders will calculate your loan to value when assessing whether the mortgage presents a high risk to them.
-Lenders operate a cut off point where a loan to value ratio is too high risk and they will not lend.
+Loan to Value is the amount you are borrowing compared to the value of the property you are purchasing, expressed as a percentage.
+Lenders calculate your loan to value when assessing whether a mortgage presents a high level of risk.
+Every lender has a cut-off point where a loan to value ratio is considered too risky and they will not lend.

-For example, you will find it impossible to obtain a mortgage of 99% of the property value.
-Historically, lenders have been comfortable with 95% mortgages, but with the property market in decline currently, these products are being offered less frequently.
+For example, it is virtually impossible to obtain a mortgage at 99% of a property’s value.
+Historically, lenders have been comfortable offering 95% mortgages, but with the property market currently in decline, these products are being offered less frequently.

-You may see mortgage products offering 0% deposit such as the Family Springboard mortgage.
-In truth, these mortgages still have a deposit amount which is typically 10% of the property value held in a savings account and linked to the mortgage.
+You may also see mortgage products advertised as 0% deposit options, such as the Family Springboard mortgage.
+In reality, these mortgages still involve a deposit, typically around 10% of the property value, which is held in a linked savings account rather than paid directly toward the purchase.

 Why is Loan to Value So Important?

-Loan to Value is important to lenders as it allows them to gauge how much risk a mortgage presents.
-The higher the Loan to Value percentage, the greater the risk.
-This is because if the property market has a downturn, you could find yourself in negative equity.
-This is where the amount you have borrowed exceeds the property value.
-Lenders are concerned about negative equity because it can make recouping the full value of the loan difficult if they repossess the property.
+Loan to Value is important to lenders because it helps them assess how much risk a mortgage presents.
+The higher the loan to value percentage, the greater the risk to the lender.
+This is because if the property market declines, you could fall into negative equity.
+Negative equity occurs when the amount you owe on the mortgage is higher than the value of the property.

 Repossession